 What to Expect

 Everyone wants to know if the needles will hurt.
 I use the smallest possible needles I can to ensure optimum ratio of patient comfort/outcome.
 Some people feel no pain and others are very sensitive to the needles.
 It seems that attitude to needling plays a significant role to the pain experienced during treatment.
 The expertise of the doctor and his/her sensitivity to the patients needs are important functions in minimizing the pain of injections.
 In this practice we may use nitrous oxide (laughing gas) to help the patient.
 Please request Nitrous Oxide/Happy Gas if you are nervous about getting needles.
-In very anxious patients a sedative such as valium may be prescribed to be taken prior to the treatment.
 Generally after the patient has had the first treatment and experienced its effects, the question of needle pain ceases to be a major consideration.

 After treatment, 50% of patients experience an immediate lasting improvement in their pain.
 This is as a result of the neural effect as described below.
 The other 50% experience varying degrees of discomfort for up to three days, which is rarely as bad as their underlying condition.
 After this initial aggravation the pain begins to subside.

 There are two levels of tissue reaction to prolotherapy.
 The one is the immediate interruption by local anesthetic of the pain impulses arising from the site of injury.
 The consequence of aneasthesia can be to normalize the excitability of a previously over-sensitized nerve.
 This effect can cause long term pain to just switch off.

 The better-known effect of prolotherapy is to initiate a healing cascade in the tissue, which continues to exert effects for up to 3 months.
 Think of a cut to the skin closing over and then the scar healing and finally fading.